Costa Granadina: Climate

 The area east of Málaga is less dry and more lush than the surrounding areas.
-This is because the Sierra Nevada (Spain) mountain range that serves as a backdrop to the Costa Granadina catches more rain and thus supplies the area with abundant irrigation.
+This is because the Sierra Nevada mountain range that serves as a backdrop to the Costa Granadina catches more rain and thus supplies the area with abundant irrigation.
 This same mountain backdrop provides a shelter from northerlies and creates a pleasant microclimate of very mild winters and mild summers compared to the interior of Spain, with temperature differences of 10 C-change relative to the area on the other side of the mountains – so it could be 38 C on a summer day in the city of Granada and only around 28 C on the Costa Granadina.
 In the winter, it can be snowing in Granada and around 17 C on the Costa Granadina.

 The Costa Granadina, with more than 320 sunny days and more than 3000 sunshine hours a year, has an unusual borderline subtropical microclimate.
-The Sierra Nevada (Spain) mountain range, protects this coast from the cold north winds due to the Föhn effect that creates a subtropical frost-free microclimate with very mild winter temperatures.
+The Sierra Nevada mountain range, protects this coast from the cold north winds due to the Föhn effect that creates a subtropical frost-free microclimate with very mild winter temperatures.
 The average annual temperature ranges between 18 and 20 degrees: While summers are warm, hovering the maximums between 27 and 31 degrees while winters are very mild, with maximums between 17 and 19 degrees and minimums between 10 - 12 degrees, with the annual rainfall of around 500 mm/year (however, Motril has a warm semi-arid climate (BSh) due to its low annual rainfall 378.9mm).

 The climatic conditions of the Costa Granadina supports a cultivation of exotic tropical fruits unique in Europe.
 This is the case of cherimoya, which has a designation of origin and has made Spain the world's leading producer of this fruit.
 There are also crops of papayas, avocados, mangoes, guavas, litchi, etc.

 Another typical farming on the Costa Granadina is sugar cane that is only grown here in the entire European continent.